-The above test should be performed with each eye individually, which will allow to identify the differences in the defect between the eyes.
-In the case of a difference greater than one row on the chart, we have the defect of the “lazy eye”, that is, the amblyopia.
+Perform the above test with each eye separately, which will determine the difference in defects between the eyes.
+With a large difference, greater than one row on the chart, we have a "lazy eye" or amblyopia.

 To determine the astigmatism defect, we will use the "astigmatic mirror" image.
 Use the image on a monitor or a mirror board and look at it from a distance where you can see the lines clearly.
 If you have astigmatism, some lines will appear darker, thicker, or seem more spaced apart.
 If all lines are equally straight and black, you don't have to worry - astigmatism is not your problem.
 Now look at the astigmatic mirror from different distances, as some people have astigmatism only at certain distances.
 The distance you look at the image should be sharp.
 Results outside this area are uncertain.

 The astigmatic mirror is also a great image for checking your progress in fighting astigmatism.
 You can use it after each astigmatism exercise to observe how they affect the quality of your vision.

 To determine problems with eye convergence, we will use a string or elastic cord.

 To check if we have proper coordination and convergence of our eyes, we attach one end of the string to a door, for example, and hold the other end in our hand at the tip of our nose so that the string is taut.
 We place a few markers (e.g., beads) on our string, at equal distances.
 When you look at any bead, you should see phantom lines that cross exactly where the bead is.
 Some people see these phantom lines with the bead as an X, others as a Y or an A. The shape is not as important as the fact that the lines should converge perfectly at the bead's location.
 If the lines converge before or behind the bead, you have an issue with eye convergence.